PrestaShop/docs/src/content/1.7/development/components/grid-component.md

 ## Grid Data Factory

-As you can imagine, the responsibility of the Grid Data Factory is to build the Grid data, from the Grid Definition and using the Grid Query Builder.
+As you can imagine, the responsibility of the Grid Data Factory is to retrieve the Grid data, based on the Grid Definition and the Grid Query Builder.

 The only method available of `GridDataFactoryInterface` is `getData` which returns an instance of `GridData`.
 A GridData is an **immutable object** used to store and retrieve the grid data, so if you want to alter this data, you must do it in Grid Data Factory *before* the GridData creation.